library(igraph)

 The simplest way to binarize a weighted projection is to define a global threshold and remove all ties whose weights fall below that threshold.
 A commonly used benchmark is the mean edge weight, sometimes adjusted upward by adding one or two standard deviations.

-The rationale for using the mean (or the mean plus 1–2 standard deviations) is statistical and substantive.
+The rationale for using the mean is statistical and substantive.
 In many projected networks, especially those derived from affiliation data, the distribution of edge weights is highly skewed: most pairs share only one or two affiliations, while a smaller number share many.
 Using the mean as a cutoff removes very weak and potentially incidental connections.
 Adding one or two standard deviations makes the criterion stricter, retaining only ties that are substantially stronger than average.
 In effect, this approach filters out background noise and highlights particularly cohesive relationships.

 However, this choice is heuristic rather than theoretically mandated.
 The appropriate threshold depends on the research question: lower thresholds preserve more information but may produce very dense graphs, while higher thresholds emphasize strong ties but risk discarding meaningful structure.
 Consequently, it is often useful to explore how results change across different threshold values.